Pokhran-II: International

 The United States issued a statement condemning India and threatened economic sanctions.
 The intelligence community felt humiliated for its failure to detect the preparations for the test.
 In keeping with its preferred approach to foreign policy in recent decades, and in compliance with the 1994 anti-proliferation law, the United States imposed economic sanctions on India.
 The sanctions on India consisted of cutting off all assistance to India except humanitarian aid, banning the export of certain defense material and technologies, ending American credit and credit guarantees to India, and requiring the US to oppose lending by international financial institutions to India.
 The United States held talks with India over the issue of India becoming a part of the CTBT and NPT and pressurized to rollback India's nuclear program.
 India did not accede to the request stating that it was not consistent with her national security interest.

 China stated that it was seriously concerned about the tests which are not favorable to the peace and stability in the region and called for the international community to pressure India to cease the development of nuclear weapons.
 It further rejected claims of India's stated rationale of needing nuclear capabilities to counter a Chinese threat as unfounded.
 However, the other permanent members of the United Nations Security Council- the United Kingdom, France, and Russia refrained from making any statements condemning the tests.

 Few other nations also imposed sanctions on India, primarily in the form of suspension of foreign aid and government-to-government credit lines.
 Canada criticized India's actions, and Japan imposed economic sanctions which included freezing all new loans and grants except for humanitarian aid.

 Pakistan issued a statement blaming India for instigating a nuclear arms race in the region with prime minister Nawaz Sharif stating that his country will take appropriate action.
 It later carried out six nuclear tests under the code name Chagai-I on 28 May 1998 and Chagai-II on 30 May 1998.
 Pakistan's leading nuclear physicist, Pervez Hoodbhoy, held India responsible for Pakistan's nuclear test experiments.
 Pakistan's tests invited similar condemnation and economic sanctions.
 On June 6, the UN Security Council adopted Resolution 1172, condemning the Indian and Pakistani nuclear tests.

+Aftermath

+Though the test was carried out in an uninhabited area, the residents of the villages-Odhaniya, Chacha, Loharki, and Khetolai, which were within a five-kilometre radius, felt the effects of the test.
+The tremors resulted in damage to the houses, and water storage facilities in the villages.
+The government compensated the villagers whose houses were damaged.
+A later study found traces of radiation in the water, soil, and vegetation.
+While the villagers complained of an increase in the rate of cancers and genetic disorders in the years following the explosion, it had not been established with certainty that these were due to radiation exposure.